gusrsl/gusrsl/README.md

 I have experience in fullstack development, specializing in Node.js, Angular, SQL Server, and mobile development with Ionic.
 I'm currently working on improving my cloud computing skills with AWS and Azure.

+What are you looking for in your next role?
+What would you like to avoid?
+In my next role, I am seeking an opportunity to work with modern JavaScript frameworks like Angular, React, or Vue, while also expanding my backend expertise with Node.js and NestJS.
+I am particularly interested in cloud-native solutions, containerization (Docker, Docker Compose), and DevOps practices like CI/CD using Jenkins and Portainer.
+I enjoy agile environments with Scrum and tools like Jira, where collaboration and continuous improvement are encouraged.
+I would like to avoid stagnant environments with outdated technologies or a lack of growth opportunities.

+Describe a project that you worked on that you are proud of:
+One project I am especially proud of is the development of a hybrid e-commerce platform for a sports footwear company.
+The goal was to create a system capable of handling both web and mobile users.
+I led the development using Angular and Ionic for the frontend, and Node.js with NestJS and PostgreSQL for the backend.
+I implemented Docker Compose to orchestrate the development and production environments and set up CI/CD pipelines with Jenkins for automated builds and deployments.
+Additionally, I integrated payment processing and inventory management while optimizing performance with database indexing and query improvements.
+This project significantly improved the company’s online presence and automated their deployment processes, reducing release times by 40%.
+My contributions spanned from system architecture design to coding and deploying the final product on Linux servers using Portainer for container management.

 ---

 ## 🛠️ Technologies & Tools: